Skip to main content

 Confidential Bacterial Vaginosis Treatment

 Bacterial vaginosis (BV) is a common vaginal infection caused by an imbalance in vaginal bacteria.
-We provide confidential testing and treatment with same-day prescriptions sent to your pharmacy.
+We provide confidential testing and evaluation, and coordinate with your pharmacy when treatment is needed.
 Walk-ins welcome at both Palm Beach Gardens and Stuart locations, open daily 8am-8pm.
+TCUC is an in-person urgent care clinic — not a telemedicine service or online pharmacy.
+Every evaluation happens face-to-face at our Palm Beach Gardens or Stuart location, with a real provider who knows your case.

 When to Seek BV Treatment